AFellowSpeedrunner/themacarchive.com/update.md

-## The Mac Archive
+## Uh-oh!
+An error occurred!

-The site is being updated so it's been taken offline for now.
-You can browse a backup of the site here though!
+The site has been taken down for now because I am updating it!
+You can still look at an earlier backup over [here](indexbackup.md)!